clhenrick/thesis-blog/key-terms.md

 - **Map Projection:**
  is a systematic transformation of the latitudes and longitudes of locations on the surface of a sphere or an ellipsoid into locations on a plane.
 Map projections are necessary for creating maps.
 All map projections distort the surface in some fashion.
 Depending on the purpose of the map, some distortions are acceptable and others are not; therefore different map projections exist in order to preserve some properties of the sphere-like body at the expense of other properties.
 There is no limit to the number of possible map projections. [[6][6]]

+- **Map Tiles:**
+Refer to 256 x 256 square pixel images that form the basis of slippy maps (zoomable and panable web-maps).
+Map tiles are traditionally in raster format but new technology has allowed for vector tiles for improved rendering speed.

 - **Open Data:**
 Data that is publically available and accessible with varying licenses to either the public domain or creative commons.
 Such data typically comes from government agencies at various levels (city, state, federal) but may also be released by other organizations and companies.
-The open-data movement sees

 - **The OpenStreetMap Project (OSM):**
 A mapping platform that allows for mapping the world through the contribution of geospatial data from anyone with access to the web.
 OSM is often compared to being the "Wikipedia" version of "Google Maps."
 What differentiates it from Google Maps is that all of its geospatial data is downloadable by anyone for free under a Creative Commons Open-database license [[4][4]].